Dras: Geography

+The town of Dras lies in the centre of a valley of the same name, in the midst of the Great Himalayas range.
+It is at a height of 10800 ft.
+Dras is 140 km from Srinagar and 63 km from Sonmarg.
+Kargil town is 58 km from Dras on the national highway NH 1 from Srinagar to Leh.
+Dras is often called "The Gateway to Ladakh".

 Climate

-Dras is the coldest place in India, experiencing an altitude-influenced Continental Mediterranean climate (Köppen climate classification: Dsb).
+Due to its location and elevation, Dras experiences an altitude-influenced Continental Mediterranean climate (Köppen climate classification: Dsb).
+It is considered one of, if not the coldest inhabited places in India.
 Winters are cold with average lows around −20 °C (−4 °F), and as low as −23 °C at the height of winter, which lasts from mid-October to mid-May.
 Summers start in June and go on up till early September, with average temperatures near 23 °C (74 °F) and little precipitation.
 Annual precipitation is almost entirely concentrated from December to May when Dras gets around 550 mm water equivalent of snowfall.
-There is a popular claim as well various signs/boards showing Dras being second coldest inhabited place in the world.
-However, there is no reliable weather data to substantiate the claim.